kera-cudmore/BookWorm/TESTING.md

 ~~[PEP8](http://pep8online.com/) was used to validate the python files.
 Due to limited time for completing this project I have been unable to completely fix all PEP8 errors in all the files, I need to do some further research into the best ways to break lines that are too long.~~

-UPDATE: The PEP8 validator site mentioned above has since gone down.
+UPDATE Nov 2022: The PEP8 validator site mentioned above has since gone down.
 I am therefore relying on using the [pycodestyle](https://pypi.org/project/pycodestyle/) package within my IDE to ensure that my code meets PEP8 guidelines.

 * app.py - No errors or warnings.
 * models.py - No errors or warnings.